Data-Robusta/data-robusta/price_spikes.md

 - Stockpile at 50 year low
 - 3 years of abnormally wet weather
 - Strong, rising demand for coffee
+- Coffee rust hit in early 2012 and continued to drive price down

 April 2011 - The latest surge in coffee prices comes only days after the International Coffee Organisation, which represents producers and consumers, warned that scarce supplies of arabica beans continued to "support high price levels".
 The London-based group does not expect that coffee stocks, which are at their lowest level for 50 years, will build up this year.